scverse/scvi-tools/docs/user_guide/models/diagvi.md

 ## Practical guidance

+### Guidance graph creation

+When initializing {class}`~scvi.external.DIAGVI`, three ways to specify the guidance graph are supported:

+1.   **Automatic construction**: If neither `guidance_graph` nor `mapping_df` are provided, DiagVI constructs a graph from overlapping feature names across modalities (e.g., shared gene symbols).

+2.   **Custom mapping via DataFrame**: Pass a `pandas.DataFrame` to `mapping_df` in which each column corresponds to a modality name (matching the keys in `input_dict`) and each row specifies a feature pair.
+This is useful when feature naming conventions differ between modalities (e.g., genes vs. proteins).
+You can also use {func}`~scvi.external.DIAGVI.construct_custom_guidance_graph` to create a graph with custom edge weights and signs.

+3.   **Explicit graph specification**: For full control, pass a pre-constructed `torch_geometric.data.Data` object directly to `guidance_graph`.
+The graph must include node features, edge indices, edge weights, edge signs, and modality-specific feature index tensors..

 ### Loss weights

 DiagVI provides default values for all loss weights that have been tested across multiple datasets and integration tasks.
 However, depending on the modalities and the integration setting, tuning some of these weights can improve performance.